Mursi says he was kidnapped before being removed by army

 Security forces have mounted a crackdown against the Brotherhood, which won every election held since a popular uprising toppled autocrat Hosni Mubarak in 2011.

 Hundreds have been killed and thousands arrested, including the group's leaders.
-A court has banned the organization.
+A court has banned the organisation.

 A court has ruled a three-month state of emergency be lifted, a step that may help the army-backed government restore a semblance of normality.